openwallet-foundation-labs/tsp/docs/src/cli/routed.md

 tsp -d b.json verify did:web:did.tsp-test.org:user:q --alias q
 ```

-Verify the VIDs foure the intermediaries and the endpoint.
+Verify the VIDs for the intermediaries and the endpoint.
 Passing the `--sender` argument configures which sender VID is used when sending
 messages to the passed VID.
 This is equivalent with an extra call to the `set-relation`
 command.